Swiss soccer league takes congested season to last-day drama | Sports-Games

 About 90 minutes before UEFA's midnight deadline on Aug.
 3 to enter clubs in the next Champions League, Switzerland will be the last pandemic-delayed European league to complete its 2019-20 season.
 The Swiss league will have needed all those available days to fulfill its program — after multiple positive tests for COVID-19 at one of its 10 clubs — and maybe even to find a champion.

-Fitting in that extra game on Tuesday pushed back the last two rounds for all teams.
-"Scandal," Sion midfielder Pajtim Kasami said of the league on his Twitter account last week.
+Fitting in that extra game on Tuesday pushed back the last two rounds for all teams to complete a league season that will have taken 54 weeks.
+"Scandal,” Sion midfielder Pajtim Kasami said of the league on his Twitter account last week.

 Faced with a hard deadline from UEFA to enter teams in the next Champions League and Europa League, the Swiss league could not extend its season.
 “We thought we'd find a way with UEFA but we could not,” Schaefer said of an agreement European soccer officials struck amid the unprecedented disruption.